samwell-ho/openpgp-ca/src/restd/README.md

 # Experimental REST API for OpenPGP CA

-To use the OpenPGP CA REST server, the CA needs to be initialized once (to set up the CA key):
+To use the OpenPGP CA as a REST service, the CA first needs to be initialized once (to create the CA key):

 ```
-$ openpgp-ca -d /tmp/openpgpca.sqlite ca init example.org
+$ openpgp-ca -d example.oca ca init example.org
 ```

 Then the REST daemon can be started:

 ```
-$ openpgp-ca-restd
+$ openpgp-ca-restd -d example.oca

 🔧 Configured for development.
     => address: localhost